oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 Once you receive payments from the customer, OY! can directly send the money up to 10 recipients without waiting for the settlement, as long as you have enough balance in your OY! account.
 Depending on the payment methods used, some transactions might not be settled real-time to your balance (e.g. QRIS, e-wallet).
 Therefore, you must  keep enough balance to cater the sending money process.

 #### Use Payment Links to receive money
-There are two types of receive money: Aggregator Scheme and Payment Link Scheme.
-The Aggregator Scheme can be used if you have your own checkout page and you only need the payment details information to complete the payments.
+There are two types of receiving money: With UI and Without UI.
+The Without UI scheme can be used if you have your own checkout page and you only need the payment details information to complete the payments.
 Here are the payment information you will receive after successful transaction creation:

 1. Bank Transfer - Virtual Account : destination bank, VA number, and amount of transaction
 1. Bank Transfer - Unique Code: destination bank, bank account number, bank account name, billed amount (original amount), unique amount, and total amount (final amount)